Author: Sabrina Martin, Baytown Engage

 Entrance Fee is $4 for adults and $1 for Seniors and Children under the age of 12.

 This park provides wide spaced trails and an easy-going, comfortable atmosphere.
 The multitudes of trails allow for an ever-changing view and are shaded for most of the time.
 You can whip and weave in almost any direction you want and not pass over the same paths too many times.
 Three bridges pass over the quaint Cary Bayou and lead you into a gateway of nature that is full of shade and a lovely breeze.
-An added bonus: a brand new trail and outlook are recently being added behind the dog park.
+Hike to the newest boardwalk overlook on the trails winding behind the dog park!

 Address: 4334 Crosby Cedar Bayou Rd.